haitaa/DjangoAirBnb/README.md

 # DjangoAirBnb

 ## Overview
 DjangoAirBnb is a web application inspired by Airbnb, built using Django and TypeScript.
-It provides a platform for users to list and book accommodations, featuring a real-time chat system.
+It provides a platform for users to list and book accommodations, featuring a real-time chat featured system.

 ## Features
 - **User Authentication & Authorization**